 A Brief History of the West Harris County Regional Water Authority

-The West Harris County Regional Water Authority was created by HB 1842, introduced by Rep. Callegari and sponsored in the Senate by Sen. Jon Lindsay.
-The bill was approved by the 77th Texas Legislature, signed into law by Governor Perry on May 28, 2001, and immediately went into effect.
-The City of Katy consented to the creation of the Authority on May 21, 2001, and the City of Houston consented on June 6, 2001.
+The West Harris County Regional Water Authority (“WHCRWA”) was created by House Bill 1842 (the “Act”), introduced by State Representative Bill Callegari and sponsored in the Senate by Senator Jon Lindsay.
+The bill was approved by the 77th Texas Legislature, signed into law by Texas Governor James Richard Perry on May 28, 2001, and immediately went into effect.
+The City of Katy consented to the creation of the WHCRWA on May 21, 2001, and the City of Houston consented on June 6, 2001.

-The Authority was created to accomplish the purposes of provision of surface water and groundwater for various uses, the reduction of groundwater withdrawals, the conservation, preservation, protection, recharge, and prevention of waste of groundwater and of groundwater reservoirs, the control of subsidence caused by withdrawal of water from those groundwater reservoirs, and other public purposes stated in the Act.
+The WHCRWA was created to accomplish the purposes of provision of surface water and groundwater for various uses, the reduction of groundwater withdrawals, the conservation, preservation, protection, recharge, and prevention of waste of groundwater and of groundwater reservoirs, the control of subsidence caused by withdrawal of water from those groundwater reservoirs, and other public purposes stated in the Act.

-Successful negotiations with the City of Houston yielded a mutually satisfactory long-term water supply contract between the Authority and the City.
-The Authority continues to implement numerous surface water delivery projects to deliver water to utility districts, and the first surface water was delivered in September 2005.
+Successful negotiations with the City of Houston yielded a mutually satisfactory long-term water supply contract between the WHCRWA and the City of Houston.
+The WHCRWA continues to implement numerous surface water delivery projects to deliver water to utility districts, and the first surface water was delivered in September 2005.

-The Authority charges fees for surface water delivered by the Authority and for groundwater pumped by various water well owners.
+The WHCRWA charges fees for surface water delivered by the WHCRWA and for groundwater pumped by various water well owners within its GRP.
 To date, WHCRWA has held numerous successful Bond Sales that have funded the many Capital Improvement Projects and paid the City of Houston for water supplies required by the long-term contract.

-The Authority has an aggressive Capital Improvement Plan in place to meet the timelines that have been established for design and construction of the Authority’s facilities.
-In addition to its aggressive water line construction efforts, the Authority has been active in promoting water conservation education programs for use in public schools within their boundaries and for area residents.
-Each year, the Authority distributes a newsletter to residents in area subdivisions in order to provide current information about critical water issues.
-The Authority also maintains a website – www.whcrwa.com — that contains pertinent information about the Authority, its construction projects, and ways to use our precious water supplies more efficiently.
+In addition to its aggressive water line construction efforts, the WHCRWA has been active in promoting water conservation education programs for use in public schools within their boundaries and for area residents.
+Each year, the WHCRWA produces a newsletter in order to provide current information about critical water issues.
+The WHCRWA also maintains this website that contains pertinent information about the WHCRWA, its construction projects, and ways to use our precious water supplies more efficiently.